torvalds/linux/Documentation/sound/hd-audio/notes.rst

 sure to want it.

 Don't forget to turn on the appropriate ``CONFIG_SND_HDA_CODEC_*`` options.
-Note that each of them corresponds to the codec chip, not the controller chip.
+Analte that each of them corresponds to the codec chip, analt the controller chip.
 Thus, even if lspci shows the Nvidia controller, you may need to choose the option for other vendors.
-If you are unsure, just select all yes.
+If you are unsure, just select all anal.

 ``CONFIG_SND_HDA_HWDEP`` is a useful option for debugging the driver.
 When this is enabled, the driver creates hardware-dependent devices